Shimon Sofer: Early life

-Rabbinical Positions
+Rabbinical positions

 Circa 1841 (5602), he moved to Nagykaroly, to be with his father-in-law.

 Circa 1843 (5603) he became rabbi of Mattersdorf, a position his father filled some 40 years earlier.
 There he founded a yeshiva and became involved in communal and national matters.
 He remained steadfast in his father's way of refusing to accept any reform or change to traditional orthodox Judaism.

 Circa 1849 (5610) he was offered a Chief Rabbinical position in Yarmat, which for an unknown reason, he turned down.

 Circa 1851 (5612), the Jewish community in Nikolsberg invited Sofer to accept the Chief Rabbinical position of their city.
 Rabbi Shimon again turned down this offer reasoning that he could not possibly stand in the position of previous "Torah giants" (such as the Mahara”l, Tosefes Yom Tov, Rabbi Shmuel Shmelke Horowitz and Rabbi Mordechai Benet who had served there as Chief Rabbi).

 Circa 1855 (5616), the Jewish Community of Pápa offered him to serve as Chief Rabbi of their city, an offer he refused.
-He reasoned that this community had removed their bima from the center of their Synagogue and moved the Chazzan's position to the face the congregation from a high stage.
+He reasoned that this community had removed their Bima from the center of their Synagogue and moved the Chazzan's position to the face the congregation from a high stage.
 This, in his opinion was an unacceptable change to tradition and against halakha.
 Although the community promised to relocate the bima and amud in accordance to tradition, Rabbi Shimon still refused.
 In a letter written to his brother-in-law and sister Rabbi Shlomo & Gitel Spitzer, he explained that he and his wife planned on moving to Jerusalem in the Land of Israel and a five-year contract with this community would restrict him on this plan.

-Circa 1857 (5618), the Jewish Community of Krakow offered Sofer the position of Chief Rabbi, an offer that Sofer took seriously but deliberated for some time.
+Circa 1857 (5618), the Jewish Community of Kraków offered Sofer the position of Chief Rabbi, an offer that Sofer took seriously but deliberated for some time.

-Circa 1859 (5620) Rabbi Sofer accepted this position and moved to Krakow.
+Circa 1859 (5620) Rabbi Sofer accepted this position and moved to Kraków.
 Amongst those who convinced him to accept this post was Rabbi Chaim Halberstam, Rebbe of Sanz.
 His position of Chief Rabbi of Mattersdorf was filled by his nephew Rabbi Shmuel Ehrenfeld (1835–1883) author of Chassan Sofer.